GanyuZou/LLM-API-Front-end/README.md

 - Type your question and chat with the MiniMind model.

 - Chat history is saved locally in your browser.
 Click "Clear History" to remove.

+## MiniMind is a powerful and friendly LLM framework, this project is based on MiniMind.
+To find MiniMind, go to